-- In determining whether "workers of 2 or more employers are working at the same time", the phrase "at the same time" will be given such fair, large and liberal construction as may best attain the objectives of section 118.
+In determining whether "workers of 2 or more employers are working at the same time", the phrase "at the same time" will be given such fair, large and liberal construction as may best attain the objectives of section 24.
 "At the same time" does not mean that, at any precise point in time, there are workers of 2 or more employers present in the workplace.
-Rather, it means that, over an appropriate interval, there are workers of 2 or more employers present in the workplace, whether or not the 2 or more groups of workers are actually present together in the workplace at any precise point in time at all.
-The duration of the interval of time to be considered will depend upon the circumstances of the individual workplace. - Whether the workers of the one employer come into actual contact with the workers of the other employer does not generally affect the determination of whether the workplace is a "multiple-employer workplace".
+Rather, it means that, over an appropriate interval, there are workers of 2 or more groups of workers are actually present together in the workplace at any precise point in time at all.
+The duration of the interval of time to be considered will depend upon the circumstances of the individual workplace.

+Whether the workers of the one employer come into actual contact with the workers of the other employer does not generally affect the determination of whether the workplace is a "multiple-employer workplace".
 An employer, the employer's workers and their activities could well affect the health and safety of another employer's workers who come into the workplace later in the day or on another day, even though there may be no actual contact between the two groups of workers.

-However, the degree to which the activities of the first employer and its workers affect the health and safety of the second employer's workers will generally affect the determination of the responsibilities of the prime contractor and of the two employers under Part 3 and the regulations.
+However, the degree to which the activities of the first employer and its workers affect the health and safety of the second employer's workers will generally affect the determination of the responsibilities of the prime contractor and of the two employers under the OHS provisions of the Act and the OHS regulations.

-Virtually all workplaces will be visited by workers of other employers.
+• Virtually all workplaces will be visited by workers of other employers.
 For example, workers may deliver or pick up mail, goods or materials or enter to inspect the premises.
-Short term visits of this type, even if regular, do not make the workplace a "multiple-employer workplace" for purposes of section 118(1).
+Short term visits of this type, even if regular, do not make the workplace a "multiple-employer workplace" as defined in section 13.

-The written agreement referred to in section 118(1) must be made available within a reasonable time if requested by a Board officer.
+The written agreement referred to in the definition of "prime contractor" must be made available within a reasonable time if requested by a Board officer.